Divorce Lawyer - Warwick, RI

 Do I Have to Hire a Divorce Lawyer?

 You are not required to hire a divorce lawyer.
 You may represent yourself in a divorce, if you choose.
-However, it is not permissible in Rhode Island for a divorce attorney to represent both parties in a divorce.
-Therefore, it is common for one party to represent themselves “pro se” and the other party to be represented by the divorce lawyer in cases where there is no contest and the issues are relatively simple.
-With at least one attorney involved, the parties are reasonably assured of obtaining their divorce without running into problems because the correct forms were not filed or the required information was not presented to the judge.
-However, if the parties do not wish to retain a divorce lawyer at all, our office provides a Divorce Document Preparation Service.
+However, it is not permissible in Rhode Island for a divorce lawyer to represent both parties in a divorce.
+Therefore, it is common for one party to represent themselves “pro se” and the other party to be represented by the attorney in cases where there is no contest and the issues are relatively simple.
+With at least one divorce lawyer involved, the parties are reasonably assured of obtaining their divorce without running into problems because the correct forms were not filed or the required information was not presented to the judge.

 Attorney DeLuca has been representing parties in the Rhode Island Family Court in Warwick and throughout the rest of the state for nearly 30 years.
 Contact us to arrange for your free consultation.